-- "Using concurrent download" - "Using traditional or staged download" on page 116
+- "Using concurrent download" - · "Using traditional or staged download"

 Using concurrent download: Depending on your system's current firmware version, you might be able to use concurrent download.
 Concurrent download is a method of downloading firmware to the controllers that does not require you to stop I/O to the controllers during the process.